 Enlargement of the European Union

 European integration has been one of the fundamental goals of the European Union since its establishment.
 Over the decades, the European Union has grown from a community of six founding countries to a union of 27 Member States.
+Russia’s war of aggression against Ukraine has moved enlargement to the centre of the EU agenda.

 Flag of EU and some of its member countries flags.